-The purpose of this article is to make users know the difference between xArm5, xArm6, and xArm7.
+The purpose of this article is to describe the differences between xArm5, xArm6, and xArm7.

 Compared with xArm6 and xArm7, the motion characteristics of xArm5 are quite special.

 Motion Characteristics of the xArm5